Skylar-404/skylar-HotelMngSystem-desktop-application/README.md

 <br>Replace the `[usr_name]` with your user name.
 <br>Replace the `[usr_pwd]` with your password.

-<b>⚠ Error note:</b> Having trouble connecting to the database, this is because of the permission error, wrong credentials, or SQL services are not running (Check your SQL services (local) in `services.msc`).
+<b>⚠ Error note:</b> Having trouble connecting to the database, this is because of the permission error, wrong credentials, or SQL services are not running (Check your SQL services in `services.msc`).

 ## Build Project
 <b>⚠ Important</b>Before you build your project, check the `NuGet Packages`.
 Install the required packages (See packages folder)